13 Bathroom Door Alternatives to Beautify the Space

 Your bathroom door can play a key role in its design and the ambiance inside the bathroom.
 Since most bathrooms are small, practical spaces, homeowners tend to focus on functionality rather than aesthetics.

 Also, choosing a bathroom door can be challenging because you need to consider various factors such as the size, setup and the direction in which the door should open so that it does not come in the way of the sink, toilet or cabinet in the bathroom.

 Your bathroom door should be a combination of both size, as well as function, and at the same time, it must be aesthetically pleasing.

 In this article, we’ll discuss various types of bathroom doors that can be a great alternative to a simple, traditional door.
 You may find more ideas when reading about closet door alternatives as well.

 These space-saving doors are a great alternative to traditional hinged doors.
 Pocket doors remain out of the way, preventing pinched fingers while providing the privacy you need.
 There are also pocket door alternatives that might suit your needs.

 Instead of swinging open, pocket doors open by sliding into the wall, making them an excellent option for small, tight spaces, especially bathrooms, giving you more room to move around.

 Also, it makes ventilating your bathroom much easier.
-However, installing a pocket door can be a bit cumbersome and time consuming because it requires a recess in the wall for the door.
+However, installing and adjusting a pocket door can be a bit cumbersome and time consuming because it requires a recess in the wall for the door.
 Overall, pocket doors are functional, as well as nice looking, especially when you have guests over.